steveologist/BookScraper/README.md

 ## Set Up Virtual Environment:
 - Open your terminal or command prompt.
 - Navigate to the directory where your code is located.
+- Other options could be to make a folder anywhere and make that the directory to add the deliverables to
 - ( I use mac so to get there I use "cd" "ls" etc )
 - Run the following command to create a virtual environment named 'venv':
     " python -m venv venv "